Flagship Korean National Universities: Characteristics

-Most of Korean flagship National universities were created by merging previously existing regional colleges.
-After National Liberation, national universities in the central areas of capital, metropolitan cities and provinces have joined.
-Compared to other universities, Flagship National University tends to have departments that produce the professions needed by the local community.
-Because Flagship National Universities are generally the oldest schools within a region, they are often the largest, well-financed, low tuition, and are preferred by students compared to local private universities.
+Most of the Korean Flagship National Universities were created by merging regional colleges.
+After National Liberation, national universities in major urban areas and provinces merged.
+Compared to other universities, Flagship National Universities tend to have departments that produce professions needed by the local community.
+Flagship National Universities are often preferred by students because of their large size and low tuition.

 Medical schools

-All ten Korean Flagship National Universities are in possession of medical schools.
+All ten Korean Flagship National Universities operate medical schools.
 Seoul National University has the largest medical school in South Korea (entrance quota: 135), followed by Pusan National University (125), Chonnam National University (125) and Chungnam National University (110).
-Among the 10 largest medical schools in South Korea, 6 medical schools belong to Korean Flagship National Universities.
+Among the 10 largest medical schools in South Korea, six medical schools belong to Korean Flagship National Universities.

-Pusan National University has the one and only graduate school of oriental medicine in South Korea.
+Pusan National University has the only graduate school of oriental medicine in South Korea, called The School of Korean Medicine.

-Traditional Korean medical schools

-Among all traditional Korean medical schools, Pusan National University is only one flagship Korean national university which has traditional Korean medical school with the name of "The School of Korean Medicine".
-Entrance quota of PNU's is 50 (25 for 7-year educational curriculum of undergraduate-postgraduate students, 25 for postgraduate students only).

 Dental schools

-Among eleven schools of dental medicine in South Korea, five schools belong to Korean Flagship National Universities.
+Among eleven schools of dental medicine in South Korea, five belong to Korean Flagship National Universities.
 Seoul National University has the largest school of dental medicine in South Korea, followed by Pusan National University.

 Veterinary schools

-All Korean Flagship National Universities except Pusan National University have Veterinary schools.
+All Korean Flagship National Universities except Pusan National University have veterinary schools.

-Among the 10 veterinary schools in South Korea, 9 veterinary schools belong to Korean Flagship National Universities.

-One Veterinary school that doesn't belong to Korean Flagship National Universities is Konkuk University.
-Konkuk University is the only Private University that has Veterinary school in South Korea.
+Among them, nine belong to Korean Flagship National Universities.
+(Konkuk University is the only private university in the country with a veterinary school).

 Law schools

 All Korean Flagship National Universities except Gyeongsang National University have law schools.
-Seoul National University has the largest law school in South Korea.
+Seoul National University has the largest.

-Among the 25 law schools in South Korea, 9 law schools belong to Korean Flagship National Universities.
+Among the 25 law schools in South Korea, nine law schools belong to Korean Flagship National Universities.

-Collaborations
+Collaboration

-Flagship National University has an exchange agreement with each other.
-Exchange students can go to regular and seasonal semesters, and online credit exchange is also possible.
-A sports competition is also held every year.
-It also publishes the flagship National University newsletter.
+Flagship National Universities have an exchange agreement.
+Exchange students can go to regular and seasonal semesters, and online credit exchange is possible.
+A sports competition is held every year.
+It publishes the flagship National University newsletter.

+This cooperation was reaffirmed in August 2023 when the ten universities announced that they would establish a joint research facility focusing on quantum mechanics, rechargeable batteries and biotechnology and continue to support their staff and researchers in working together.